 But this does not really work out so well, if you think about it.
 First of a checkerboard pattern of high and low tiles means that statistically only 50% of all ranged units on it have a 50% chance to miss the other 50% of units on it.
 In total you come out at a mere 12.5% miss chance.

 On top of that the medium ground tiles in the pattern cause vision bugs by allowing units to look over nearby cliffs as shown below:

-Conclusion: Not worth all the fuzz, better stick to one effect, cover or vision block, don't try to combine them, it doesn't work out that well.
+Conclusion: Not worth all the fuzz, better stick to one effect, cover or vision block, do not try to combine them, it does not work out that well.

 This map also uses stone doodads to limit unit vision in vast areas of the map, most of it for some reason though on a giant center island that takes up about a quarter of the available map space and whose only somewhat useful feature seems to be that it tanks the 3rd gas expansions...

 He obviously copied the pattern from Demon's Shiver, meaning he has got the same vision bugs.
 It does probably not really matter though for this map has so many (intended) imbalances that you would not play it seriously anyway.

 Some time ago I started to systematically employ and fathom different implementations of both effects on my maps.
 Here is a full list of maps I used one of them on.

 It might not be apparent with a brief look, but I put cover providing (tree doodad) tiles under all the assimilator gates to make them harder to destroy.
 If you want to create a cover protected neutral building in one of your maps it is actually enough to put a cover providing tile right under the center of it.